Start typing to perform a search...

 Building Relationships

-• Educators play a vital role in forming positive relationships and creating conditions where students feel valued and safe and have a sense of belonging to the school community.
+• Forming positive relationships and creating conditions where students feel valued and safe and have a sense of belonging to the school community

-• Building strong relationships within the school amongst students, staff, and families.
+• Building strong relationships within the school amongst students, staff, and families

-• Creating conditions where students feel valued and safe and have a sense of well being and belonging to the school community.
+• Creating conditions where students feel valued and safe and have a sense of well-being and belonging to the school community

 Proactive Actions